Webhooks documentation

 Testing webhooks endpoints

-Now you can use the configuration center to test your endpoints.
-You can do this inside the configuration center, select your desired merchant id, and go to the 'Webhooks' page.
-There you can, for the endpoint you want to test, click on the 'Actions' pulldown menu en select 'Test'.
-This action will result in webhooks executing a POST request to that endpoint with a dummy event.
-In the popup you can see if the test was successful, or if something went wrong.
-Successful means that we could reach your endpoint and that it responded with the expected 2xx status code before the request timed out.
-The popup also shows you the request we made, the response that we received from the endpoint, and how long it took the endpoint to reply.
+In the popup, you can see whether the test was successful or something went wrong.
+Successful means that we could reach your endpoint, and it responded with the expected 2xx status code before the request timed out.
+The popup also shows you the request we made, the response we received from the endpoint, and how long it took for the endpoint to reply.

-Common issues found while testing are:
+Common issues found while testing

-- An endpoint redirect to a different URL using an HTTP 30x status code.
-Webhooks does not accept redirects.
-The required response status code needs to be in the 2xx range.
+An endpoint redirect to a different URL using an HTTP 30x status code. | Webhooks does not accept redirects.
+The required response status code needs to be in the 2xx range. |

-- The request times out before the endpoints returns a response.
-Make sure your endpoint responds within 10 seconds.
+The request times out before the endpoints return a response. |

 Operational considerations